Which is the best type of motor for a sewing machine AC or DC?

-Many years ago there was only one option, that was an AC electric motor, very much the same as the old Singer 201k had in the 1950's.
-Newer models, in particular computerised sewing machines, can offer a DC servo motor version, (Alternating Current vs Direct Current).
-Let's delve deeper in to the differences between AC and DC sewing machine motors.
+Many years ago there was only one option, that was an AC electric motor, very much the same as the old black and gold Singer 201k had in the 1950's.
+Today, newer models, in particular computerised sewing machines, can use a DC servo motor, (Alternating Current vs Alternating Current).

 • AC motors: Need to spin/rotate at a greater speed, to gain the same torque, or piercing power to the needle point.
 In other words, you need to sew fast trough thicker materials.